 - Observe target audience behavior in their operational environment by sending the design and product personnel into the “field”.

-Real-world usage of diagnostics and maintenance applications usually involves thousands of vehicle configurations, numerous versions of middleware, different hardware, endless possibilities on what data the vehicle would return and so on.
+Real-world usage of diagnostics and vehicle maintenance software usually involves thousands of vehicle configurations, numerous versions of middleware, different hardware, endless possibilities on what data the vehicle would return and so on.
 So answering the “How do we test this?” question is not trivial.

 Setting up the test strategy beforehand is crucial, so consider: